South Milwaukee, Wisconsin

 South Milwaukee is a city in Milwaukee County, Wisconsin, United States.
 The population was 20,795 at the 2020 census.
+Situated on the western shore of Lake Michigan, South Milwaukee developed as a streetcar suburb located 5 mi south of Milwaukee.

 History

 South Milwaukee was laid out in 1891 by the South Milwaukee company within the Town of Oak Creek, with the purpose of serving as a rival industrial suburb of the City of Milwaukee, and was named from its location south of Milwaukee.
 South Milwaukee was incorporated as a village in 1892, then as a city in 1897.
 South Milwaukee has a rich immigrant history, as immigrants from England and Germany made up a large portion of the population in the early 1900s.

 Geography

 South Milwaukee is located at 42°54′40″N 87°51′51″W (42.911016, −87.864030).

 According to the United States Census Bureau, the city has a total area of 4.81 sqmi, of which, 4.80 sqmi is land and 0.01 sqmi is water.